awsdocs/amazon-transcribe-developer-guide/doc_source/prepare-training-data.md

 To prepare your text data:

 1. Properly format it and save it in one or more text files\.
-Make sure that each text file:
+Make sure each text file:
-   + Is in the same language as the model that you want to create\.
+   + Is in the same language as the model you want to create\.
 For example, if you want to create a custom language model that transcribes audio in US English \(en\-US\), your text data must also be in US English \(en\-US\)\.
    + Is in plain text \(it's not a file such as a Microsoft Word document, comma\-separated value file, or PDF\)\.
    + Is encoded in UTF\-8\.
    + Doesn't contain any formatting characters, such as HTML tags\.